FlightControl-User/x16-flash/README.md

 For example, `ROM1.BIN` will flash ROM#1 on the cartridge. `ROM5.BIN` will flash ROM#5.
 ROMs are to be counted from left to right!

-To ensure that no harmful program can damage your ROMs, jumper pins J1 and J2 on the cartridge are to be remained **open**.
-In order to flash the ROMs, **close** the relevant jumper pins!
+In order to flash the ROMs, **close** the relevant jumper pins:

 ![ROM-CARD-J1-CLOSED](https://raw.githubusercontent.com/FlightControl-User/x16-flash/main/images/ROM-CARD-J1-CLOSED.jpg)

- - **Close** the J1 jumper pins (at the left side of the cartridge board) to remove the write-protection for ROM#1 till ROM#6.

 ![ROM-CARD-J2-CLOSED](https://raw.githubusercontent.com/FlightControl-User/x16-flash/main/images/ROM-CARD-J2-CLOSED.jpg)

+ 1. **Close** the J1 jumper pins (at the left side of the cartridge board) to remove the write-protection for ROM#1 till ROM#6.

- - **Close** the J2 jumper pins (at the right side of the cartridge board) to remove the write-protection for ROM#7.
+ 2. **Close** the J2 jumper pins (at the right side of the cartridge board) to remove the write-protection for ROM#7.

 Once you have the J1 and/or J2 jumper pins properly closed on the cartridge board, the ROMs will be detected by the flashing program.
 If the jumper pins are open, the ROMs won't be recognized by the flashing program and your ROM*n*.BIN file(s) will not be flashed!

 ## 1.4.
 Final Update checklist for the Commander X16.

-Please consolidate the following checklist before you commence running the CX16 update program, taking all the information you learned above:
+Please read through the following checklist before you commence running the CX16 update program, taking all the information you learned above:

 ## 1.4.1 Internal CX16 VERA update checklist: